Back to blog

 What contributes to burnout? 🧐

-Manager support (or lack thereof) is one of the leading contributors to burn out.
+• Lack of praise or positive feedback: Manager support (or lack thereof) is one of the leading contributors to burnout.
 If team members are only corrected or given feedback on mistakes, they will start to feel like they aren’t doing anything right.
 People need to hear when they’re doing a great job, too!

-Acknowledging and reducing burnout is easier than it seems.
 At the end of the day, it’s all about listening to your team and meeting their emotional and physical needs.
-That extra effort goes a long way in supporting employee mental health and helping them find a healthy work-life balance.
+That extra effort goes a long way in supporting employees' mental health and helping them find a healthy work-life balance.

 1. Prioritize well-being in your company culture 🧘